Nile Nightshade: An Egyptian Culinary History of the Tomato

 By the end of the twentieth century, the tomato—indigenous to the Americas—had become Egypt’s top horticultural crop and a staple of Egyptian cuisine.
 Nile Nightshade tells the story of how this came to be.

-Along the way, the tomato offers new stories about familiar things: how its history threads through the Indian Ocean world, not just the Mediterranean; its prominence not just in Italian cuisine, but in Ottoman cuisine (and how both converged in Egypt); that the common association of Egypt with the “Middle East” rather than the rest of Africa is neither inevitable nor incidental; how seemingly ephemeral practices like home cooking transform the “modern” into the “traditional” and consolidate—or even create—notions of difference that come to be understood as common sense.
+Along the way, the tomato offers new stories about familiar things: how tomatoes moved through the Indian Ocean world as well as the Mediterranean; their prominence in both Italian cuisine and Ottoman cuisine (and how both converged in Egypt); that the now-common association of Egypt with the “Middle East” rather than the rest of Africa was neither inevitable nor incidental; how seemingly ephemeral practices like home cooking transform the “modern” into the “traditional” and consolidate—or even create—notions of difference that come to be understood as common sense.

 “Nile Nightshade provides a master class in food history by deftly and accessibly navigating a complex political, culinary, and linguistic story through a now-common vegetable.
 By prioritizing the kitchen, Anny Gaul produces a new way of thinking about the building of national cuisines that traverses borders both imposed and imaginative.”